Pereira-Luc/LSTM-AI-Stocks/README.md

 # LSTM-AI-Stocks
-Use Bash Scrip to run the program Tested on IRIS
+Use Bash Scrip to run the program this will start the training and create plots for the models Testing was done on the IRIS super computer